Patternslib/Patterns/demo/carousel/documentation.md

       <li><img title="Panel 3"/></li>
     </ul>

-.. note:
+>    This plugin is not fully stable yet.
+The availably options and spelling may

-    This plugin is not fully stable yet.
-The availably options and spelling may change in the future.
+>    change in the future.

 <table>
 <col width="32%" />